shan3274/shan3274/README.md

 - 👋 Hi, I’m @shan3274
-- 👀 I’m interested in os development
+- 👀 I’m interested in DSA
-- 🌱 I’m currently learning dsa
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on any intresting project for fresher
 - 📫 How to reach me ...